Rhenium: Halides and oxyhalides

 The most common rhenium chlorides are ReCl6, ReCl5, ReCl4, and ReCl3.
 The structures of these compounds often feature extensive Re-Re bonding, which is characteristic of this metal in oxidation states lower than VII.
 Salts of [Re2Cl8]2− feature a quadruple metal-metal bond.
 Although the highest rhenium chloride features Re(VI), fluorine gives the d0 Re(VII) derivative rhenium heptafluoride.
-Bromides and iodides of rhenium are also well known.
+Bromides and iodides of rhenium are also well known, including rhenium pentabromide and rhenium tetraiodide.

 Like tungsten and molybdenum, with which it shares chemical similarities, rhenium forms a variety of oxyhalides.
 The oxychlorides are most common, and include ReOCl4, ReOCl3.

 Oxides and sulfides

 The most common oxide is the volatile yellow Re2O7.
 The red rhenium trioxide ReO3 adopts a perovskite-like structure.
 Other oxides include Re2O5, ReO2, and Re2O3.
 The sulfides are ReS2 and Re2S7.
 Perrhenate salts can be converted to tetrathioperrhenate by the action of ammonium hydrosulfide.

 Other compounds

 Rhenium diboride (ReB2) is a hard compound having a hardness similar to that of tungsten carbide, silicon carbide, titanium diboride or zirconium diboride.